Dr. James Tupper

 Noted events in his life were:

-1. On the 14th of November, 1847, H. Allen Tupper and James P. Boyce were licensed to preach by the First Baptist Church in Charleston. on 14 Nov 1847 in Charleston, Charleston, SC.
+1. On the 14th of November, 1847, H. Allen Tupper and James P. Boyce were licensed to preach by the First Baptist Church in Charleston.
+On 14 Nov 1847 in Charleston, Charleston, SC.

 2. He was educated at Madison University (now known as Colgate University) in 1848 in Hamilton, Madison, NY.
 6